brampitoyo/sample-marketplace-app/mp-screenshots/README.md

-# Screenshots (and videos)
+# Get Started

-* To enable a screen size, create a folder with the appropriate name: either `/mobile`, `/tablet`, or `/desktop`
+1. Enable a screen size by creating a folder with the appropriate name: `/mobile`, `/tablet`, or `/desktop`.
+To get you started, `/mobile` is already created
-* Once created, each folder must have a minimum of 3 image or video inside in order for it to be published on Firefox Marketplace
+2. Put image and video files inside the appropriate folders.
+See below for quantity, dimensions, file format and sorting/ordering

 # `/mobile`

 ## Platform support

 * Once your app is made available for mobile, it will automatically support Firefox OS phone
 * Support for Android mobile is automatically disabled.
-To enable support for Android mobile, create a blank filename called `android.enable`
+To enable support for Android mobile, rename the folder to `/mobile-android`

 ## Dimensions